AppDaemon/appdaemon/docs/APPGUIDE.rst

-App can write to either of these using the supplied convenience methods ``log()`` and ``error()``, which are provided as part of parent ``AppDaemon`` class, and the call will automatically pre-pend the name of the App making the call.
+App can write to either of these using the supplied convenience methods ``log()`` and ``error()``, which are provided as part of parent ``AppDaemon`` class, and the call will automatically prepend the name of the App making the call.

 The functions are based on the Python ``logging`` module and are able to pass through parameters for interpolation, and additional parameters such as ``exc_info`` just as with the usual style of invocation.
 Use of loggers interpolation method over the use of ``format()`` is recommended for performance reasons, as logger will only interpolate of the line is actually written whereas ``format()`` will always do the substitution.